Chart Color Schemes

 In terms of cultural diversity, Stafford records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

-Stafford's population shows above-average cultural diversity with 20.3% born overseas and 12.6% speaking a language other than English at home.
-Christianity is the predominant religion, accounting for 48.8%.
-Judaism, however, is proportionally similar to Greater Brisbane at 0.1%.
+Stafford's population showed above-average cultural diversity, with 20.3% born overseas and 12.6% speaking a language other than English at home.
+Christianity was the predominant religion in Stafford, accounting for 48.8% of its population.
+Notably, Judaism had an overrepresentation in Stafford compared to Greater Brisbane, with 0.1% versus 0.1%.

 Frequently Asked Questions - Diversity